agapius/Quantitative-analysis-German-Court-law/readme.md

 ### Access Rechtsprechung-im-Internet §crusoe3
-1. Get all 14k XML Files BGH
+1. Get all 14k XML Files BGH - DONE
-2. Get rest of XML Files
+2. Get rest of XML Files -DONE
-3. Compare to BGH Files (by AZ) - if there is stuff missing, etc
-4. Understand Tagging conventionsTags for citations (for all stuff in brackets in tags, if NJW, BGHZ,... in Brackets otherwise add to list)
-5. Convert to JSON or directly pipe it into MongoDB
+1. XML
+	* Unzip all (Ignore Pictures) -> full of xml unzip backslash*.zip -d targetdirectory (how to extract only xml?)
+	* Go through *.xml and get list of all BGH-AZ und datum (count & compare to BGH since 2000)
+	* Find out what <dl><dt><dd> stand for.
+3. XML -> JSon
+	*Additional Tagging (most difficult)
+		*Zitate mit Regex
+		*Entscheidungsträger (immer letzter/vorletzter Absatz?)
+	*Conversion
+		*Standart-Converter from the internet?
+		*Build custom?
+			*for xml-class in XML create JSon Class
+			*maybe to Excel custom and then from Excel to JSon easy thus standart is ok
+4. JSon -> Mongo
+	*should be super easy:
+	* "mongoimport --db Urteile --collection BGH/BVerwG,... --drop --file ~/documents/backslash*.json"
+5. Query
+	*"Most cited author/Kommentar?"; "# of decisions(/decisions per judge"; "most §'s subject to debate" *Build little query engines
+6. Online
+	*Decide on server
+	*Export database to server
+	*Build secure website to query database on server from anywhere *have RSI on Steroids!

 ### Access BGH-Database and download every decision §treasurehunt